Overview#

 2-Device Proctoring#

-One of the most important aspects of what you will be doing as a remote instructor, is ensuring that all assessments are admininstered with a high degree of integrity.
+One of the most important responsibilities as a remote instructor, is ensuring that all quizzes and exams are admininstered with a high degree of integrity using our 2-device proctoring system.
+The exam & quiz proctoring section has more details on how this works.

 Focus Mode